PLCnext/eUA_Client_Configurator_Example/README.md

 However there are some more paths which are also relevant for OPC UA client configuration, but not necessary in combination with the eUA Client Configurator.

 In the following path a configuration file for the general client settings can be stored.
-If there is no file here and there is also no configuration in the PLCnext Engineer project on the controller, then the default settings are used.
+If there is no file here and there is also no configuration in the PLCnext Engineer project on the controller, then the default settings are used:

 /opt/plcnext/projects/Default/Services/OpcUA/Modules/Client/

-This path contains the configuration file for the general client settings from the PLCnext Engineer project.
+This path contains the configuration file for the general client settings from the PLCnext Engineer project:

 /opt/plcnext/projects/PCWE/Services/OpcUA/Modules/Client/

-This path contains the configuration file for the client connections configuration from the PLCnext Engineer project.
+This path contains the configuration file for the client connections configuration from the PLCnext Engineer project:

 /opt/plcnext/projects/PCWE/Services/OpcUA/Modules/Client/Configs/